fishfollower/SAM/README.md

   <img src="figs/catch.png?raw=true">
 </p>

-Model diagnosis in terms of residuals (one observation ahead residuals), retrospective, and leave-out can be computed and plottet in the following way.
+Model diagnosis in terms of residuals (one observation ahead residuals, and process joint sample residuals), retrospective, and leave-out can be computed and plottet in the following way.

 ```R
 res <- residuals(fit)